-In Agile model the QA tester needs to continuously provide the testing feedback to the customer and in turn collect feedback from them after each sprint.
-Agile testers need to look from different perspectives i.e. end user, business, developer, support and in order to achieve this, the quality assurance needs to coordinate with all of them.
-In some cases the QA tester works as the Proxy Product Owner too to help them to develop the acceptance criteria for their user stories.
+In an Agile model the QA tester needs to continuously provide the testing feedback to the customer and in turn collect feedback from them after each sprint.
+Agile testers need to look from different perspectives i.e. end-user, business, developer, support and in order to achieve this, the quality assurance needs to coordinate with all of them.
+In some cases, the QA tester works as the Proxy Product Owner too to help them to develop the acceptance criteria for their user stories.

 In the Agile model, developers and testers at times collaborate to write test cases as the acceptance criteria.
 The coordination among the team especially quality assurance and developers reduces doubts and ensures that all are on the same page.
 Also it saves the coding time of developers.

 Testers need to have automation testing skills:

 It is always an add-on if a tester knows about automation testing tools.
 Testers with automation skills can help prepare the test scripts and test plans for better coverage which helps in an agile project with a sprint of 2-4 weeks.
 Automation also helps during the regression testing of the project by providing quick feedback.